Skip to content

 Are my garage and garden covered by contents insurance?

-Some contents policies will cover garden furniture, for example, but you may need to add extra garden cover if you have expensive items like a patio heater or a hot tub.
+Some contents policies will cover items in your garden, like patio furniture or a BBQ.
+But you may need to add extra garden cover if you have an expensive patio heater or a hot tub, for example.

 What’s a single-article limit?